Gravitational Waves from Feebly Interacting Particles in a First Order Phase Transition: Gravitational wave signals

-The function $\bar K^{(\rm GW)}$ encodes the details of the underlying process, i.e.\,the dependence on the parameters $m/T$ and $v_w$ or $\gamma_w$.
-It quantifies the fraction of energy in the FIP distribution that is relevant for GW production.\,\footnote{ $\bar K^{(\rm GW)}$ is analogous to the kinetic energy fraction $\kappa$ for sound waves (but also includes projection onto the transverse-traceless modes). } The bar denotes an average over all propagation directions.
-Its derivation is presented in Appendix \ref{app:compGW} (see text below Eq.\,\ref{eq:kgw}), but for practical purposes we provide numerical values for various choices of $(m/T, \gamma_w)$ in Fig.\,\ref{fig:fbar}. $\bar K^{(\rm GW)}$ approaches universal behavior at large $\gamma_w$ (see caption).
-The above fit cannot be used for small $\gamma_w$ as $|\bar K^{(\rm GW)}|$ features a dip at a particular value of $\gamma_w$ for each choice of $m/T$; this originates from the fact that $\bar K^{(\rm GW)}$ roughly correlates with the average radial velocity of the particle distribution, and for each $m/T$ there exists a wall velocity for which the particle distribution is approximately static in the plasma frame, making GW production inefficient.
+The function $\bar K^{(\rm GW)}$ encodes the details of the underlying process, i.e.\,the dependence on $m/T$ and $v_w$ (see Supplemental Material for derivations).
+It quantifies the fraction of energy in the FIP distribution that is relevant for GW production.\,\footnote{ $\bar K^{(\rm GW)}$ is analogous to the kinetic energy fraction $K$ for SWs (but also includes projection onto the transverse-traceless modes). } The bar denotes an average over all propagation directions.
+We provide numerical values for various choices of $(m/T, \gamma_w)$ in Fig.\,\ref{fig:fbar}. $\bar K^{(\rm GW)}$ approaches universal behavior at large $\gamma_w$.
+At small $\gamma_w$, $|\bar K^{(\rm GW)}|$ features a dip at a particular value of $\gamma_w$ for each $m/T$; this is because $\bar K^{(\rm GW)}$ roughly correlates with the average radial velocity of the particle distribution, and for each $m/T$ there exists a $\gamma_w$ for which the particle distribution is approximately static in the plasma frame, making GW production inefficient.